maxbucknell/eisenhardt/README.md

 for local development, it's a good idea to run with it tested so you can verify that you won't have issues with things like mixed assets when you deploy.

-We need some way of generating certificates through `rd run`, and making Nginx support this.
+We need some way of generating certificates through `eisenhardt run`, and making Nginx support this.
 More work is needed.

 ### Enterprise Edition

-Redbox Docker was designed to work with Enterprise Edition by default, since that's what we use most of the time.
+Eisenhardt was designed to work with Enterprise Edition by default, since that's what we use most of the time.
 It would be nice to make this a flag, and remove unnecessary containers for Community Edition.